 Electric Underfloor Heating

-In the shower below, the short rear shower wall is actually a tiled partition with storage behind (you can just about see the hinge and cupboard knob).
+In the shower below, the short wall is actually a tiled partition with storage behind (you can just about see the hinge and cupboard knob).
 This hides all the shower pipework whilst providing substantial storage.

 If you are doing your own bathroom design, there are some basic things you can do to make the project a success: